 Most patients consult chiropractors needing help for sciatica pain or neck and arm related symptoms.
 Tingling in arms and hands is very common.
 You can test for a pinched nerve in the neck yourself, though be warned, interpretation of the Upper Limb Tension Test is not straight forward; nevertheless it gives you an indication.

-Does s/he have a reputation for giving exercises?
+Does s/he have a reputation for giving lower back exercises?
+Is rehab and prevention important to you?
 If not, you may find yourself going for treatment twice a week for the rest of your life.
 Well, an exaggeration of course, but you get the drift.

 In my experience, patients who faithfully do their exercises and come occasionally for maintenance care have far fewer calamities.
 And when they do, it often passes over without chiropractic help.

 A neglected lower back pain often will begin radiating down the leg, either following the sciatic or femoral nerves.

 The latter tends to be affected in older people, radiating to the side and front of the thigh, and sometimes down the inner lower leg.
 The quadriceps muscle may be affected and stairs become difficult; falls are consequently not uncommon in the elderly.

 A weak quadriceps muscle, in the absence of pain, may be caused by diabetes.
 Knee problems often affect the thigh too.

 The sciatic nerve symptoms are often at the back of the thigh, calf and side of the foot, though it depends on the root involved.
 Help for sciatica pain is at hand; don't wait until it's full blown.

 The lower leg muscles then may be affected.
 Can you raise your big toe?
 Are you able to stand on your toes on the affected limb?